Working in partnership with Melbourn Primary School

 - Keep complainants informed of progress towards a resolution of the issues raised

-The School can expect parents/carers/members of the public who wish to raise problems with the School to:
+The school expects parents/carers/members of the public who wish to raise problems with the school to:

 - Treat all school staff with courtesy and respect